-Stipend payments will be made by direct credit deposit into the Presbyter's bank account on the 10th of each month (assuming the 10th of the month is a weekeday) covering the calendar month in which it is paid.
-That is, the payment made on 10 July 2023, is the payment of the stipend for the whole of the month of July 2023.
-When the 10th is a weekend or holiday then the bank account deposit will be made on the previous working day with the funds being available for use on the following day
+Stipend payments will be made by direct credit deposit into the Presbyter's bank account on the 10th of each month (assuming the 10th of the month is a weekday) covering the calendar month in which it is paid.
+That is, the payment made on 10 July 2024, is the payment of the stipend for the whole of the month of July 2024.
+When the 10th is a weekend or holiday then the bank account deposit will be made on the previous working day with the funds being available for use on the following day.
 The payment to the Presbyter will cover:

-- The standard stipend; - Taxation on the assessed value of housing where the Presbyter lives in a parsonage provided by the Church - The house allowance payment where the Presbyter provides their own housing accommodation (if applicable); - The standard expenses allowance; - The deduction of PAYE tax; - The deduction of the member superannuation contribution; - The deduction of KiwiSaver employee and employer contributions (where this is appropriate); - Any other deductions approved by the employee or required to be deducted by law including additional medical insurance.
+- The standard stipend; - Taxation on the assessed value of housing where the Presbyter lives in a parsonage provided by the Church (whether owned or rented by the Church) - The house allowance payment where the Presbyter provides their own housing accommodation (if applicable); - The standard expenses allowance; - The deduction of PAYE tax; - The deduction of the member superannuation contribution; - The deduction of KiwiSaver employee and employer contributions (where this is appropriate); - Any other deductions approved by the employee or required to be deducted by law including additional medical insurance.